Silverline21/Silverline21/README.md

 - 👋 Hi, I’m @Silverline21
-- 👀 I’m interested in video games, comics and art
-- 🌱 I’m currently learning computer science via CS50
-- 📫 How to reach me; IG is life_long_artist
 - ⚡ Fun fact: The alphabet is in a completely random order that we all agree is in order

 <!---